How To Make Quick Pickled Onions

-- Add sliced onions to a medium bowl.
+Add sliced onions to a medium bowl.
 Pour enough boiling water over onions so that they are covered.
 Count to 10 then drain.
 Add onions to glass jars (or glass container with lid).

 Toast cinnamon, cloves and the red pepper flakes in a small saucepan over medium heat until fragrant, 3 to 5 minutes.
 Whisk in vinegar, lime juice, a 1/4 cup of the sugar and salt.
 Bring to a simmer and cook until sugar and salt have dissolved, 1 to 2 minutes.
 Taste for sweetness then add more sugar as needed.
 Pour brine over onions.

 Allow to stand at room temperature until cooled, cover and refrigerate up to 2 weeks.